Last updated on November 16th, 2017 at 05:47 pm

 Everyone is heading to the Isle of Skye.
 They drive along the same roads, they take the same photos and they do the same walks.
 Admittedly, they are picturesque, but when I plan my own itineraries I generally like to include more off-beat destinations.
 Furthermore, ticking off the Skye bucket list takes its toll on the environment in an unnecessary way.

-Skye is pretty – there is no arguing with that.
-But one of those bucket list worthy places is in fact incredibly overrated: the Fairy Pools.
+There is one place in particular, that I find overrated though: the Fairy Pools.
 I get it, photos like these make many people believe that this is an absolute must-see in Scotland.
 The tough truth?
-They are heavily photoshopped.
+Most of them are heavily photoshopped.

 The Fairy Pools make for a nice walk when the sun is out, but to be honest, they are really not all that special – it’s just a stream.
 There are nicer walks with better views all over the Highlands and islands!